tejacques/callr/README.md

 Why was it made?
 ----------------

 [SignalR](http://www.asp.net/signalr) is an amazing tool for real-time services in ASP.NET.
 CallR builds on top of SignalR to add a suite of utilities that make it easier to use SignalR effectively.
 The primary advantage of CallR is the queuing of requests to send a batch of calls to the server at once.
 This can help with mobile performance to minimize use of the radio on the phone.
 CallR.Angular also transforms SignalR hubs into a native Angular Module, which will properly apply scope changes so you don't have to.
+Finally, CallR extends SignalR by adding a set of optional parameters to calls, which allow for things like caching, filtering results, and timeouts for long requests.

 Capabilities
 ------------